Health and Safety

 8. Never handle UXO unless specifically licensed, trained or properly authorised to do so.

-PanAust identifies contractors as the foremost safety risk to the Company.
+The Company continues to work closely with local contractors who have had little to no previous mining experience to continuously improve their safety culture and bridge gaps in their safety performance.
 At the same time, the Company is committed to engaging local contractors to enable economic benefits to be shared with the broader Lao community.

 The Company has a Contractor Management Plan that focuses on heavy equipment services.
 The Plan aims to lift the safety outcomes of contractors to the same high standard as PanAust's permanent employees.
 A dedicated contractor safety management team focuses on management systems development for, and capacity building and compliance auditing of contractor groups.